Video: Accurascale unveil new GWR tank engine models

 Credit: Accurascale

 9681 was one of the last pannier tanks to be built.
 It emerged from Swindon Works in 1949 under the ownership of British Railways, and was one of the penultimate batch of ten locomotives.
-It was initially allocated to Tondu in South Wales, and spent periods at and Hereford before being withdrawn from Cardiff East Dock after a sixgeen-year working life.
+It was initially allocated to Tondu in South Wales, and spent periods at Oswestry and before being withdrawn from Cardiff East Dock after a sixgeen-year working life.
 It was bought by scrap merchant Dai Woodham and a few years later was moved to the Dean Forest Railway and returned to steam in 1984.

 Features: Top feed boiler, 8750 style cab, Bunker steps fitted, Injector overflow routed outside running plate